There are many misconceptions about snakes, especially where reproduction is concerned.

 However, sea snakes differ from other Elapids such as cobras, adders, and mambas because they give live birth.

 Since they live in water where there is no viable place to lay or incubate eggs, it only makes sense for sea snakes to give birth to live babies.

-A sea krait usually seeks out land to mate, digest its food, and lay eggs.
+The sea krait snakes lays eggs, and usually seeks out land to mate and digest its food.